-On December 5, 2023, Web3 development platform Thirdweb reported security vulnerabilities in their pre-built smart contracts.
-This flaw impacted all ERC20, ERC721, and ERC1155 tokens deployed using these contracts.
-In the following days, tokens deployed with the vulnerable contracts were progressively exploited in attacks.
+On December 5, 2023, the prominent Web3 development platform Thirdweb disclosed significant smart contract security vulnerabilities affecting its pre-built contracts.
+This critical flaw impacted all ERC-20, ERC-721, and ERC-1155 tokens deployed using these specific vulnerable contracts.
+In the days following the disclosure, tokens deployed with these vulnerable contracts were progressively exploited in a series of attacks, underscoring the severity of the underlying incompatibility.

 function _msgSender() internal view virtual override returns (address) {